 2.1.1.
 The permittee must obtain an extended wet gas analysis of the inlet gas stream at least once per calendar year.
 The gas sample shall be taken at a point prior to where the gas enters the dehydration system contact tower.
 The analysis shall include the gas temperature and pressure at which the sample was taken.
-This analysis must be used to determine the actual average benzene emissions annually, as determined in accordance with §63.772(b)(2)(i).
+The gas analysis results and corresponding temperature and pressure documented during collection of the gas sample must be used to determine the actual average benzene emissions annually, in accordance with §63.772(b)(2)(i) or (ii).
+If electing to make this demonstration according §63.772(b)(2)(i), using the GRI-GLYCalcTM model, the permittee shall perform each model run using a single gas analysis and the corresponding temperature and pressure documented during collection of the gas sample.
+The permittee may elect to average the results of multiple GRI-GLYCalcTM model runs in determining actual average benzene emissions annually, if multiple gas samples are collected within a 12-month period.